Non-equilibrium bosonization of fractional quantum Hall edges: Keldysh action for the Laughlin edge

 In particular, the average charge and noise propagating across the point $x_0$ during the time interval $\tau$ are obtained for $k=1$ and $k=2$, respectively.
 When presented as an integral along the Keldysh contour, the generating function~\eqref{eq:FCS-kappa-definition} takes the form

 where the action $S[\rho,\overline{\rho}]$ given in Eq.~\eqref{eq:partition_function_rho_general}.

 The functional integral in Eq.~\eqref{eq:FCS_Keldysh_def} can be evaluated by the method developed for the fermionic case in Ref.~\cite{Gutman2010}: First, the integral over the classical density component $\rho$ is taken, by using the fact that it enters only linearly in the action.
-The resulting delta-function provides a constraint equation for the quantum component $\overline{\rho}$.
+This integration results in a delta function that gives a constraint equation for the quantum component $\overline{\rho}$, cf. Eq.~\eqref{eq:GFgreater2} below.
 Plugging the solution of this equation back into the functional integral, it is expressed as a functional determinant that depends on the distribution function $f(\epsilon)$ and on a counting phase function $\delta_\tau(t)$ governed by the above solution for $\overline{\rho}$.
 We omit details of this calculation here, as it is fully analogous to the calculation of the Green's functions that is presented in detail below in Sec.~\ref{sec:GF_Laughlin}.
 We thus only present the final result here, which reads

 In this expression, $\overline{\Delta}[\delta_{\tau}(t)]$ is a normalized version (see Eq.~\eqref{eq:Determinant_normalization} below for details on normalization) of the determinant [cf. Eq.~\eqref{eq:F-V-bar-det}]